Best Online Degrees in: Geography

 Geographers use geographic information system technology to collect data for visual representation or reports in their specialty.
 Medical geographers may aid epidemiologists to investigate the distribution of health issues and diseases in a particular region.
 Urban geographers study cities and how geographic factors affect their characteristics.

 A majority of geographers work in the federal government, but some are employed in professional services, and colleges and universities, and in the state and local government.
-The median annual wage of geographers was $72,800 in May 2010, according to the U.S. Bureau of Labor Statistics (BLS).
+The median annual wage of geographers was $72,800, according to the U.S. Bureau of Labor Statistics (BLS).
 The BLS expects geographers’ employment to increase by 35% between 2010 and 2020.